 At The Discovery School we believe that learning to read and establishing a love of books is an essential part of being a literacy learner.
 Therefore, we value the importance phonics has in the development of early reading and early writing.
-We aim to deliver high quality, phonics lessons within Early Years Foundation Stage and Key Stage One and also phonics in Key Stage Two to support children where necessary in reading and writing.
+We deliver highly effective phonics lessons within Early Years Foundation Stage and Key Stage One via daily lessons, supported by good quality, consistent resources.
+Children in Key Stage Two continue to be supported with their basic acquisition of phonics where necessary.
+Phonics is also used to teach spelling in Key Stage One and Key Stage Two.

-The organisation of Phonics teaching across The Discovery School varies with each Year group.
 Approaches to teaching phonics are reviewed and refreshed regularly in order to follow the needs of each cohort and class of children.
 However, our objectives remain the same:

-- To have timetabled phonics lessons in Foundation Stage and Year One. - For phonics lessons to follow the DfES 'Letters and Sounds,' publication but be supported through other high quality phonic schemes (e.g. Jolly Phonics and Phonics Play). - To assess regularly and group children for their appropriate phase of learning. - To develop a good knowledge of phonemes and graphemes. - To be able to blend phonemes to decode (read) a word. - To be able to segment and blend to be able to spell a word. - To be able to transfer the skills from phonics into everyday learning. - To be confident with segmenting and blending pseudo (alien / made up) words in preparation for the statutory Year One phonics screen.
+- · To have timetabled, daily phonics lessons in Foundation Stage and Year One. - · To assess regularly and group children for their appropriate phase of learning. - $\cdot$ To develop a good knowledge of phonemes and graphemes. - $\cdot$ To be able to blend phonemes to decode (read) a word. - $\cdot$ To be able to segment and blend to be able to spell a word. - · To be able to transfer the skills from phonics into everyday learning, particularly writing and spelling.

+$\cdot$ To be confident with segmenting and blending pseudo (alien / made up) words in preparation for the statutory Year One phonics screen.